-- Complete and submit a Lakes Region Community College online application.
-Applications for Lakes Region Community College are available from the College's website. - Submit evidence of graduation from a regionally accredited high school (or its equivalent, such as the GED or HiSet) with an official transcript or course and grades, if intending to apply for financial aid.
+• Complete and submit an application to Lakes Region Community College.
+The application is on the College's website.

-- Participate in the placement exam or other admissions exams/admission requirements as required by specific programs. - Submit an official transcript of all previous postsecondary work with course descriptions. - Apprise the College of eligibility for Veterans Administration and other aid programs.
+- Submit evidence of graduation from a regionally accredited high school (or its equivalent, such as the GED or HiSet) with an unofficial transcript or course and grades, if intending to apply for financial aid. - Participate in the placement exam or other admission requirements as required by specific programs. - If applicable, submit an official transcript of all previous college coursework. - Apprise the College of eligibility for Veterans Administration and other aid programs.

-It is the applicant's responsibility to request that official transcripts of previous study be mailed directly to the Admissions Office.
+It is the applicant's responsibility to have official transcripts of college coursework sent to Enrollment Services.